goodNETnick/VyOS_KB/docs/source/IPSec_using_x509_certificates_1.4.rst

 (set pki ca CA private key 'MIIEvwIBAD........=').
 It must not be shared with anyone (including R2)

 Second step.
-Generate an encryption key pair and X.509 certificate for each IPsec pear
+Generate an encryption key pair and X.509 certificate for each IPsec peer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Certificates must be generated on the CA, in our case on R1.